-When you receive the diagnosis of chronic kidney disease (CKD), many things are going through your mind.
-One of the first things is not burial insurance acceptance, as this thought probably comes a bit later on.
+When you receive the diagnosis of chronic kidney disease (CKD), many things go through your mind.
+One of the first things is likely not burial insurance acceptance, as this thought probably comes a bit later on.

 With major advancements in healthcare, CKD patients can live a long life despite their condition.
-This is great news for seniors with kidney disease looking to qualify for a top burial insurance plan.
+This is great news for seniors with kidney disease.

 Can I Get Burial Insurance With Kidney Disease?

-Every whole life insurance policy comes with the following standard benefits.
+Every whole life insurance policy comes with the following permanent benefits.

 Coverage Amount is Locked In: The death benefit amount initially taken out will never fluctuate.
 While you can always take out additional coverage, the initial amount will never decrease.